clowdr-app/clowdr/README.md

 # Clowdr virtual conference platform

-This is version 3 of Clowdr - more functional, more robust, more scalable!
+This is version 3 of Clowdr - more functional, more robust, more scalable, and 100% open source!

 If you want to contribute to Clowdr, please read our [contribution guidelines](CONTRIBUTING).